moeharuna/simple-srt-words-count/README.md

 # Simple Word Count

 ## Description
-This is single header C++ libary just count words in .srt subtitles and push them into map.
+This is C++ libary just count words in .srt subtitles and push them into map.
 It's using [this](https://github.com/saurabhshri/simple-yet-powerful-srt-subtitle-parser-cpp) libray for parsing.

 ## Installing: